vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **42.** As the saying goes: “The more water there is, the higher the boat rises.”[^225] A competent man, or one engrossed in a pursuit he enjoys, will relish the challenge of surmounting difficulties.
 There is a huge difference between these men, and those who feel as though they are drowning when the going gets tough.

+[^225]: See Book 1-115.

 ___________

 **43.** The monk Ryōzan Oshō[^226] said: “I learned a good lesson from the Kamigata region.
 Whatever you write on paper will remain in the world; and so, even if it is just a letter, you should write carefully, imagining that it will be hung on the wall of the recipient’s home.
 Many people write ‘shamelessly.’”[^227]

+[^226]: Jōchō’s teacher of *waka* verse.

 ___________

+[^227]: This sentence employs a play on words. *Haji wo kaku* can mean “to write the character for ‘shame’” and to “bring shame.”

 **44.** A man in service exceeds his peers through superior deportment, manner of speech, and his handwriting.[^228] Correct deportment forms the base of elegance.
 Manners maketh the man, and impeccable behavior is impressive to behold.
 These days, only those who are accomplished at reading and writing will find success, but they neglect the basic things in terms of their manners.

+[^228]: See Book 2-7.

 ___________

 **45.** While walking together along the path, Master Jōchō proclaimed, “Are men not like masterfully controlled puppets?
 It is magnificent craftsmanship that allows us to walk, jump, prance, and speak even though there are no strings attached.
 We may be guests at next year’s Bon festival.[^229] We forget it is an ephemeral world in which we live.”

+[^229]: The Bon festival is a Japanese Buddhist custom to honor and appease the spirits of dead ancestors.
+Thus, the inference here is that human beings can die at any time.

 ___________

 **46.** One of Lord Yagyū’s[^230] teachings states: “It is unsightly to exhibit fear upon encountering an ox on the road.
 Oxen don’t jab people with their horns from their regular posture.
 They angle their horns at the target, and then move in to thrust.
 You need not be afraid when passing an ox as long as it does not assume a fighting stance.”
 Samurai should also be mindful of such particulars.

+[^230]: Yagyū Munenori.
+See Book 1-45.

 In my opinion,[^231] I have seen horses rear with their forelegs in the air many times, but they are not really jumping.
 They pull their front legs up, stretch them out, but are only stamping the ground.
 You will not be kicked as long as you keep your distance.
 And, you will not be struck even if the horse changes its step towards you.

+[^231]: Probably Tashiro Tsuramoto’s opinion, although it is not clearly stipulated.

 ___________

 **47.** Master Jōchō said, “Men in service need good examples to follow, but, alas, there don’t seem to be any worthy role models of late.
 Men like Ishii Kurōuemon are exemplary when it comes to manner and speech.[^232] Muraoka Gohei is a paragon of sincerity and loyalty.[^233] I cannot think of anyone after Harada Kichiuemon as providing a better model for eloquent speech.[^234] But there are no others who set an example.
 Combine the attributes of various men and they probably still won’t amount to an first-class man of a bygone era.
 Of course, consummate retainers must have been atypical in the past as well.
 Young men can easily outshine others with a little effort, but still they are remiss.”

+[^232]: See Book 1-11.

+[^233]: Clan elder.

+[^234]: Some versions of *Hagakure* refer to writing rather than speech.
+See Book 2-12.

 ___________